-The graduate's expected contribution will be based on the greater of a) his/her income or b) half the joint income of the graduate and his/her spouse/partner.
-In determining joint income, educational loan payments by the spouse/partner will be subtracted in determining the spouse's/partner's annual income.
-If both the graduate and the spouse/partner are eligible for COAP, the special rule provided in #4 below applies.
+The graduate's expected contribution will be based on his/her annual household income.
+The "household income" is the graduate's income plus income of the graduate's spouse or partner in excess of \$40,000.
+In determining household income, the educational loan payments by the spouse/partner will be subtracted in determining the spouse's/partner's annual income.